List of most sacked NFL quarterbacks

+Aaron Rodgers has been sacked the most of any NFL player.

 This is a list of the most sacked quarterbacks in National Football League (NFL) history.
-As of 2025, Aaron Rodgers is the league's most sacked quarterback, being sacked 583 times during his career.
+Through the season, Aaron Rodgers is the league's most sacked quarterback, being sacked 600 times during his career in the regular season, while Tom Brady is the league's most sacked playoff quarterback being sacked 81 times.
 Current stats are updated from Pro Football Reference (PFR) all-time sack leaders rate.
+This list contains Quarterbacks who have been sacked at least 400 times in their regular season career and 30 times in their playoff career.